syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/data-compression.md

 {% endtabs %}
 {% endif %}

-**Limitations during data compression**
+**Limitations during data compression:**

-* The following aggregation types will not be supported.
+- The following aggregation types will not be supported:
-    * Average
+  - Average
-    * Populationstdev
+  - Populationstdev
-    * Samplestdev
+  - Samplestdev
-    * Populationvar
+  - Populationvar
-    * Samplevar
+  - Samplevar
-* If you use any of the aggregations above, it will result in an aggregation type **"Sum"**.
+- If you use any of the above aggregations, they will result in the aggregation type **"Sum"**.
-* Distinctcount will act as **"Count"** aggregation type.
+- **"DistinctCount"** will act as **"Count"** aggregation type.
-* In the calculated field, an existing field can be inserted without altering its default aggregation type Even if we change it, it would use the default aggregation type back for calculation.
+- In the calculated field, an existing field can be inserted without altering its default aggregation type.
+Even if changed, it would revert to the default aggregation type for calculation.